 As you exit to one side of Big Thunder Mountain at the Magic Kingdom, you’ll notice a little canary in a cage.
 In earlier days of coal mining, there was a concern about ventilation.
-Methane and carbon monoxide gases were a poison that could take the life of a miner before it was too late.
+Methane and carbon monoxide gases were a poison that could take the life of a miner before anyone realized the gases were too strong.

 A very different signal comes from this ball of birch mulch.
 Head over to Mitsukoshi Department Store in Japan at Epcot and you’ll see this unique formation.

-Found in Japan, this balls unusual ornaments were hung over Sake during the fermentation period.
+Found in Japan, these unusual ornaments were hung over sake during the fermentation period.
 When the birch has turned from green to brown, then you know that the sake has sufficiently fermented.
-Truly nature has provided her own time table.
+Truly, nature has provided her own timetable.